h4x0rMadness/ec601-github-secret-tutorial/README.md

 This is a tutorial to solve the problem that your script may need to contain your valuable API keys and secrets.

+For more information, you can check out the `twitter_example.py`, `test_twitter_example.py` and `Github Workflow file` in this repository.
+Also, check this github documentation for [Github Secrets](https://docs.github.com/cn/free-pro-team@latest/actions/reference/encrypted-secrets)

 ## Step 1

 -   Go to the `repository `where you want to separate your keys from the script